South Korea Bucket List – the complete list of things worth doing

 Getting from Incheon to Myeongdong

-There’s no doubt about it, South Korea is a worldwide leader when it comes to skincare and cosmetics.
-Thus, shopping in Seoul should definitely be on your bucket list!
+South Korea is a worldwide leader in skincare and cosmetics.
+Thus, shopping in Seoul should be on your bucket list!

 Myeongdong is heaven for skincare lovers, and you can easily spend hours and hours moving from one store to the other.
-Make sure to save some space in your luggage because you will need it at departure.
+Save some space in your luggage because you will need it at departure.

-The same goes for k-fashion, even though they tend to make clothes in small sizes, which would make it complicated for many to shop here.
-If, however, you want to try on a few dresses, head over to Dongdaemun or go to the Jamsil Underground Shopping Center.
+The same goes for K-fashion, even though they tend to make clothes in small sizes, which makes it complicated for many to shop here.
+If you want to try on a few dresses, head over to Dongdaemun or the Jamsil Underground Shopping Center.

 Read everything on where to buy skincare in Seoul!